jnozzi/cocoadev.com/markdown/CPlusPlusInCocoa.md

 ----

 There is no such thing as "an Objective-C++" class.
 You have Objective-C classes and C++ classes.
-What General/ObjectiveC lets you do is mix the two types of classes in the same source file, that's all.
+What ObjectiveC lets you do is mix the two types of classes in the same source file, that's all.
 The limitation is that if you have an Objective-C class whose header contains C++ code (or vice versa), then every class that #imports it must also be compiled as Objective-C++.
 If you can avoid any C++isms in your header, then you can #import it in pure Objective-C files without problems.

-Something that should be obvious but isn't always is that any use of C++ in a header file will "contaminate" everything that #imports that header, forcing you to use General/ObjC++ for all of the files that use that class.
-A mixed General/ObjC/General/ObjC++ approach can be annoying because of this.
+Something that should be obvious but isn't always is that any use of C++ in a header file will "contaminate" everything that #imports that header, forcing you to use ObjC++ for all of the files that use that class.
+A mixed ObjC/ObjC++ approach can be annoying because of this.

 ----